GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Results

 We attribute this to \textit{information efficiency}.
 Data-driven training keeps only final converged \ac{ALM}-{GD} designs, discarding optimizer trajectories.
 Additionally, it lacks access to local gradients. \ac{DF}-\ac{GLUE} instead backpropagates through differentiable objectives, maximizing learning signal and fully utilizing each forward pass.

 Additionally, we see headroom for further speedups.
 We find that training convergence speed is insensitive to increases in batch size.
 This implies that \ac{DF}-\ac{GLUE} training is not bottlenecked by information acquisition through forward passes, but rather training dynamics (\ac{ALM} weight growth and primal learning-rate schedule).
-We hypothesize that studying these dynamics could compress the current \ac{DF}-\ac{GLUE} training times markedly at equal solution quality.}
+We hypothesize that studying these dynamics could compress the current \ac{DF}-\ac{GLUE} training times even further at equal solution quality.}

-\paragraph{Explicit Diversity Control}{A further advantage of \ac{DF}-\ac{GLUE} is explicit, user-specified control of the trade-off between diversity and robust collapse to the global optimum (with $\lDPP=0$).
+\paragraph{Explicit Diversity Control}{A further advantage of \ac{DF}-\ac{GLUE} is explicit, user-specified control of the trade-off between diversity and robust convergence to the best observed optimum (with $\lDPP=0$).
 Data-driven models lack this explicit control.
 A similar result could be achieved with dataset filtering, but this would further degrade compute efficiency.}